syllab-ntu/syllab/publications.md

 # 2023

+- *A. Benamira, T. Guérand and T. Peyrin, "*A New Interpretable Neural Network-Based Rule Model for Healthcare Decision Making*"
+in International Conference on AI in Medicine -- **iAIM 2023**
 - *A. Benamira, T. Guérand, T. Peyrin and H. Soegeng*, "*Neural Network-Based Rule Models With Truth Tables*"
 in European Conference on Artificial Intelligence - **ECAI 2023**
 - *E. Bellini, D. Gerault, J. Grados, R. H. Makarim and T. Peyrin*, "*Boosting differential-linear cryptanalysis of ChaCha7 with MILP*"